juanchopanza/Tournament/README.md

     ./tournament_test.py

-If this fails to run die to unsuitable permissions, invoke it with `python`:
+If this fails to run due to unsuitable permissions, invoke it with `python`:

     python tournament_test.py